click on photo to go back

 Gertrude replaced Helene Dumas as secretary Betty MacDonald Skidmore in When a Girl Marries (NBC, April 26, 1941 - 1943 - ).

-Gertrude was featured in "The Glass Slipper" mystery series presented by "The Mystery Man."
+Gertrude was featured in "The Glass Slipper" mystery series presented by "The Mystery Man" (Nov 1941).

-On April 29, 1942 she was heard on an episode of the Columbia Workshop called "Play Ball", the human story of a local baseball game in a small town.
+On April 29.
+1942 she was heard on an episode of The Columbia Workshop called "Play Ball" (CBS), the human story of a local baseball game in a small town.

-she appeared for the first time in Theater of Romance in an episode called "Lady Hamilton" and after the extraordinarily well received Lux Radio Theatre production of "Mrs. Miniver" (1943), CBS elected to spin-off Mrs. Miniver (1943-1944) as a 5-day a week radio serial.
+August 23.
+1943 she appeared for the first time in Theater of Romance (CBS) in an episode called "Lady Hamilton" and after the extraordinarily well received Lux Radio Theatre production of "Mrs. Miniver" (CBS, 1943), CBS elected to spin-off Mrs. Miniver (1943-1944) as a 5-day a week radio serial.
 Judith Evelyn was selected to portray Greer Garson's role from the film version until in 1944 Gertrude took over, first temporarily then permanent.

-In the CBS serial This Life is Mine, a new story sequence began (April 18.
-1945) Gertrude Warner and Michael Fitzmaurice continued as leads.
+In the serial This Life is Mine (CBS, April 18.
+1945), a new story sequence began, Gertrude Warner and Michael Fitzmaurice continued as leads.
 In 1946 Gertrude who played the role of Eden Channing was temporarily replaced by Julie Stevens.

-She was picked up as the co-star in The Adventures of Ellery Queen (beginning Jul 25, 1945).
-She was also still appearing in Theatre of Romance, Brownstone Theatre (beginning Feb 21, 1945), The Mysterious Traveler (1945) and several daytime soap operas of the era.
+She was picked up as the co-star in The Adventures of Ellery Queen (CBS, beginning Jul 25.
+1945).
+She was also still appearing in Theatre of Romance (CBS), Brownstone Theatre (Mutual, beginning Feb 21.
+1945), The Mysterious Traveler (Mutual, 1945) and several daytime soap operas of the era.

 Gertrude Trudy Warner Aka Della Street on Radio's "Perry Mason" (1945).Gertrude Warner, (a hidden) Ellery Queen and Santos Ortega in the studio (11-1945).

-Above left: Gertrude Trudy Warner Aka Della Street on Radio's Perry Mason (1945).
+Above left: Gertrude Trudy Warner Aka Della Street on Radio's Perry Mason (CBS, 1945).

-Above right: Gertrude Warner, (a hidden) Ellery Queen and Santos Ortega in the studio (11-1945).
+Above right: Gertrude Warner, (a hidden) Ellery Queen and Santos Ortega in the studio (CBS, 11-1945).

-The Mercury Theatre on the Air who produced live radio dramas briefly reappeared in 1946 and on Jun 28, 1946 Trudy appeared in "Jane Eyre", the classic of English letters.
+The Mercury Theatre on the Air who produced live radio dramas briefly reappeared in 1946 and Trudy appeared in "Jane Eyre" (CBS, Jun 28.
+1946), the classic of English letters.
+Once again with Victor Jory, with whom she had previously performed the play for Matinee Theatre (CBS, Dec 3.
+1944)

 Trudy Warner was first married around May 1946, prompting a voluntary suspension of her radio career and her departure from the successful Ellery Queen Mystery program.
 Nikki was written out of the script until the middle of July when Charlotte Keane took over.
 Around this time rumors were going around another Ellery Queen series would be filmed with Gertrude Warner, "The Nicky of the Air Waves", starring.
 This never came to pass.